confluentinc/ksql/docs/concepts/functions.md

 When you create a UDAF, use the `map` method to provide the logic that transforms an intermediate aggregate value to the returned value.

+The `merge` method is only called when merging sessions when session windowing is used.

 ##### Example UDAF class

 The following class creates a UDAF named `my_average`.
 The name of the UDAF